Today's Top Gainer

 The Audit Committee of the company is duly constituted as per Section 177 of the Companies Act, 2013.
 Composition and Scope of Audit Committee is provided under the Corporate Governance report annexed herewith.

-In pursuance of Regulation 17 to 27 read with Schedule V of SEBI (Listing Obligations & Disclosure Requirements) Regulations, 2015, entered into with the Stock Exchanges, a separate Report on Corporate Governance along with a certificate from Mr. Manoj Kumar Koyalkar, Practising Company Secretary, regarding its compliance is annexed and forms part of this Report.
-Your company will continue to adhere in letter and spirit to good corporate governance policies.
+In pursuance of Regulation 17 to 27 read with Schedule V of SEBI (Listing Obligations & Disclosure Requirements) Regulations, 2015, entered into with the Stock Exchanges, a separate Report on Corporate Governance along with a certificate from Mr. N V S S Suryanarayana Rao, Practicing Company Secretary, regarding its compliance is annexed and forms part of this Report.
+Your Company will continue to adhere in letter and spirit to good corporate governance policies.

 Management Discussion & Analysis